 The most commonly used herbs in raita are fresh coriander and mint.
-These both lend a cooling and earthy effect to the raita, and compliment most Indian and Pakistani flavours really well.
+These both lend a cooling and earthy effect, and compliment most Indian and Pakistani flavours really well.

-When it comes to spices, roasted cumin powder is a must in raita.
+When it comes to spices, roasted cumin powder is a must.

 Some recipes also call for red chilli powder which is also known as lal mirch powder.
 Lal mirch powder is not the same as chilli powder or cayenne pepper.